dstambler17/ocaml-langid/README.md

 ### Future features/changes:
 The sampler used to generate sentences for the game draws random sample sentences from Wikipedia in any of the possible target languages of the model.
 We would prefer to switch this paradigm to one in which a random english sentence is generated, and then translated to a target language to be output and for the model to run inference on.
 The Google Translate API requires authentication, which is not ideal for a program of our style, and we encountered issues with other open-source APIs.
 The random sentence initializer is also a hurdle, as calls to generative models often require authentication as well.
 We're actively looking for better options.

-### On demo issue:
-We encountered an example in our demo in which "Hello World" was classified as Italian.
-While caught off guard by this, we realized that, as the model works by accumulating probability in transition states between ASCII characters, the mix of short sentence and capitalization throw off the prediction (both "hello world" and "Hello world" are correctly categorized as English).
-This in fact is not a bug, but a feature :)

-Note that the model works incredibly well in the game setting as the sentence length is necessarily longer and thus the model is better able to make assumptions based off character transitions.

-Command-line args have also been fixed to more elegantly handle errors, and automatically output help options if there is an issue with the input given to the program.